jonnyg23/obsidian_devlog/Docker.md

 # Docker

-> Containerizes application.
+> Containerizes application to run

 ## Commands

 ### Stop all `in-use` docker images

-> NOTE: These commands were performed in Windows.
+> NOTE: These commands were performed in Windows 10.
 They may or may not be different with Linux and MacOS.

 ```bash
 # Stop in-use images